vega/vega-lite/docs/Documentation.md

-Vega-Lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete Vega specifications.
+Vega-Lite provides a higher-level grammar for visual analysis, akin to ggplot or Tableau, that generates complete Vega specifications.

 Vega-Lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (x,y), size, color and shape.
 These mappings are then translated into full visualization specifications using the Vega visualization grammar.
 These resulting visualizations can then be exported or further modified to customize the display.